mirerfangheibi/Machine-Learning-Resources/README.md

+This repository is no longer being updated.
+Please check the newer version of the list at [https://mirerfangheibi.github.io/ml_resources/](https://mirerfangheibi.github.io/ml_resources/).

 # Deep Learning Resources

 The following materials are of high quality and free resources that I found related to the Deep Learning field.
 I am continually updating here.